ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-Leveraging TypeScript’s Type Guards for Enhanced Code Maintainability - <a href="https://medium.com/gitconnected/️leveraging-typescripts-type-guards-for-enhanced-code-maintainability-c877e25aa2f6" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript and ES Modules: Best Practices for Imports and Exports - <a href="https://medium.com/@robinviktorsson/typescript-and-es-modules-best-practices-for-imports-and-exports-9ce200e75a88" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Mr. TypeScript`**

-<blockquote>Boost your TypeScript code’s maintainability and readability with type guards!</blockquote>
+<blockquote>TypeScript, being a superset of JavaScript, offers robust support for ES modules.
+The ES module system (introduced in ECMAScript 6 or ES6)…</blockquote>

 <h3>5.
-TypeScript Will Replace JavaScript Entirely in 2025 — Here’s the Proof - <a href="https://medium.com/@rabinarayandev/typescript-will-replace-javascript-entirely-in-2025-heres-the-proof-717f87537e41" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rabinarayan Patra`**
+✍️ **posted by `Dzmitry Ihnatovich`**

-<blockquote>Ready for a bold prediction?
-By 2025, TypeScript may dethrone JavaScript entirely.
-Crazy?
-Maybe — but here’s the proof.
-Let’s dive in!</blockquote>
+<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>